e-sean/zeus/content/post/mars.md

 I'm one of those few people who will have their names on another planet.
 Specifically, the red planet, Mars.
 <!--more-->

-A couple of years ago, NASA gave us this opportunity to send our names to them, which will then be etched on to a silicon mincrochip.
+A couple of years ago, NASA gave us this opportunity to send our names to them, which will then be etched on to a silicon microchip.
 This microchip will go to Mars on the NASA's Insight rover.
 The rover was launched on May 5th 2018 and will land on Mars around November 2018.

 ![Insight](/images/mars/insight.jpg)